MelynAtieno/static-site-generator/README.md

-## Static Site Generator
+## STATIC-SITE GENERATOR

-This is a static site generator that uses markdown files to produce a static site.
+This is a static-site generator that uses markdown files to produce a static site.

 It was built using:
 <ul>